redhat-marketplace/redhat-marketplace-operator/README.md

 Due to limitations of Operator Lifecycle Manager (OLM), this ClusterRoleBinding can not be provided dynamically for arbitrary installation target namespaces.

-A static ClusterRoleBinding is included for installation to the default namespace of `redhat-marketplace`, and namespaces `openshift-redhat-marketplace`, `ibm-common-services`.
+A static ClusterRoleBinding is included for installation to the default namespace of `ibm-software-central`, and namespaces `openshift-redhat-marketplace`,  `redhat-marketplace`, `ibm-common-services`.

 To create the ClusterRoleBindings for installation to an alternate namespace
 ```